History

 (ii) Red Hat Family

-• Red Hat is a commercial Linux distributor.
+• Red Hat family is a commercial Linux distributor.

 • Red Hat uses trademark law to prevent its software from being redistributed.

-• Fedora is the free version of Red Hat, whose RHEL (Red Hat Enterprise Linux) has been a commercial product since 2003.
+• Fedora is the free version of the Red Hat family, whose RHEL (Red Hat Enterprise Linux) has been a commercial product since 2003.

 • Fedora is particularly strong on enterprise features.